OpenDriveLab/FreeTacMan/README.md

 - Huijie Wang for developing the demonstration page
 - Zherui Qiu for helping organize and supervise the user study
 - Yixuan Pan, Qingwen Bu, Zhuoheng Li, Jisong Cai, Yuxiang Lu, and Ningbin Zhang for their valuable insights and constructive discussions
-- Zhirui Zhang, Xinyu Yang, Fengjie Shen, Huang Taoyuan, and Lekai Chen for their assistance during the experiments
+- Zhirui Zhang, Xinyu Yang, Fengjie Shen, Taoyuan Huang, and Lekai Chen for their assistance during the experiments
 - All user study participants for their valuable feedback

 ## 📄 License